AzuObs/windfury/README.md

   ui_port: 3001

 # An array of the environment variables you need to resolve
-# with Felfire.
+# with Windfury.
 NODE_ENV is always resolved automaticaly.
 # CUSTOM_ENVIRONMENT_VAR means that the value of this environment variable in your host is resolved.
 # You can force a value by passing CUSTOM_ENVIRONMENT_VAR=forcedValue.
 env: